RadioNoiseE/YuriChr/README.md

 # YuriChr
-Decode yuri.chr form Doki Doki Literature Club and put it in nice type.
+Decode yuri.chr from Doki Doki Literature Club and sets it in nice type.